 How to kill cockroach eggs?
 Cockroaches are common pests in apartment buildings and our homes – you must control the roaches in your apartment.
-To get rid of a cockroach infestation, you must take care of all stages, including the eggs (you’ll notice the roach smell), nymphs, and adults.

 - The best way to deal with cockroach egg sacks or baby roaches is by using an insect growth regulator (IGR).

-- IGRs are generally used to prevent hatch-lings from reaching adulthood and thus stopping further reproduction.
+- IGRs are generally used to prevent hatchlings from reaching adulthood and thus stopping further reproduction.

 - However, IGRs are also very useful when it comes to killing the cockroach eggs.
-It can be obtained in liquid form, and when sprayed to the eggs, it causes them to become sterile.
+It can be obtained in liquid form, and when sprayed on the eggs, it causes them to become sterile.
 When the eggs are killed, you are guaranteed they won’t be another generation of cockroaches.

 Kitchen trolleys, the underside of stove burners, bookcases, and cupboards are the favorite places of cockroaches when it comes to laying eggs.

-Now that you’ve identified cockroach types; it is time to destroy the eggs.
+Now that you’ve identified cockroach types, it is time to destroy the eggs.
 The best strategy is eradicating them so that there won’t be future generations to deal with.
 Below are the effective methods of destroying cockroach eggs.

 1. Crush the Eggs

-Yes, you can simply crush them with your shoes or use a heavy object.
+Yes, you can crush them with your shoes or use a heavy object.
 However, this can be a bit messy, so make sure to clean up the destroyed egg cases afterward, or they might serve as food for any lurking cockroaches.

 2. Burn Them

-You can try burning them, but kindly do this outside and be very cautious that you don’t set anything else in fire by mistake.
+You can try burning them, but kindly do this outside and be very cautious that you don’t set anything else on fire by mistake.
 Sure, this method may be somewhat satisfying, but it is not very practical.
 Also, you won’t enjoy the smell of burning cockroach eggs.

 3. Pour Boric Acid over the Eggs